Purpose – History – Qualifications – Transparency

 With similar concerns most other major and technologically advanced democracies in the world count their paper ballots by hand in view of the public.
 If the United States wishes to instill trust in the honesty of its elections, now lacking with the majority of Americans, it must join with all the other major democracies and count all its ballots by hand.
 As realized by Germany, there is no other way.

-This purpose is explicitly stated and found in a highlighted box in every article on the 2020 elections.
+This purpose is explicitly stated and found in a highlighted box in every article on the 2020 and 2022 elections.

 Ted’s work in this field began in 2008 working with Steven F. Freeman, PhD—the co-author of the book titled Was the 2004 Presidential Election Stolen?
 Exit Polls, Election Fraud, and the Official Count and published in 2006 (available at Amazon.com).
 Dr. Freeman and Ted, with three others huddled in the Massachusetts home of one of the participants, downloading exit polls on election night and spending the next few days analyzing the discrepancies between what the exit polls projected and the official computer counts in 50 U.S. states.
-He continued this work analyzing the 2012, 2016 elections, and the 2018 midterm elections.
+He continued this work analyzing the 2012, 2016, 2018, 2020, and 2022 elections.

 Ted owned a small business in Cambridge, Massachusetts.
 With the aid of advanced mathematics courses, he shifted to full-time analytical research in 2003.
 Prior to this shift, Ted’s research revealed that New Hampshire state troopers disproportionately targeted out-of-state drivers for speeding.
 They issued them 50% to 80% of their tickets, depending on jurisdiction, when according to accident statistics they represented only 12% of the drivers on NH interstates.
 This research made the front page of the Boston Sunday Globe on February 4, 1996.
 His research subjects ranged from the HIV/AIDS pandemic (for a sample of this work, see his submission to the journal Nature) to the proportions of Americans yearly incarcerated by race and gender (not yet published).
 He has conducted expert analyses of exit poll/computer vote count discrepancies since 2008 with his work since 2016 published here.